zuozhiw/zuozhiw.github.io/content/about.md

 {{< figure class="avatar" src="/portrait.jpeg" alt="avatar">}}
 I'm a software engineer at [Observe Inc](https://www.observeinc.com/), working on query optimizations of large declarative pipelines.
 I graduated with my PhD in Computer Science from UC Irvine in 2023, under the supervision of Professor [Chen Li](https://chenli.ics.uci.edu).
-My research focuses are on the areas of distributed big data processing and query optimization.
+My research focuses are on the areas of distributed data processing and query optimization.

 Email:  zuozhi.wang  [at]  observeinc  [dot]  com